English language requirements

 Course Learning Outcomes

-Discipline specific knowledge and capabilities
+Discipline-specific knowledge and capabilities

-|Demonstrate a specialised, developed knowledge of how to Identify, research, plan and produce newsworthy stories suitable for print, broadcast and online media and advanced skills for analysing theoretical issues raised by news stories and the social role of Journalism both nationally and internationally.|
+|Use specialised knowledge and skills to identify, research, plan and produce newsworthy stories suitable for print, broadcast, and online media, and to analyse theoretical issues raised by news stories and the social role of journalism, both nationally and internationally.|

-|Demonstrate advanced communication skills, including the specialized, developed ability to interview, write, produce and present stories for print, broadcast and online media in a style appropriate for the specific publication and audience and to write and present material for both professional and scholarly contexts.|
+|Apply advanced communication skills in professional and scholarly contexts, including the specialised ability to interview, write, produce and present stories for print, broadcast and online media in a style appropriate for the specific publication and audience.|

-|A specialized, developed knowledge of how to conduct academic and news related research and critically analyse, synthesise and disseminate this information using a range of technologies, including social media, for a variety of local and global audiences.|
+|Conduct academic and news related research and critically analyse, synthesise, and disseminate this information using a range of technologies, including social media, for a variety of local and global audiences.|

-|An advanced knowledge of how to critically analyse unpredictable and sometimes complex problems and situations and generate pragmatic and creative solutions in professional and scholarly contexts.|
+|Problem solving||Critically analyse the unpredictable and complex problems and situations that arise in journalism, and generate pragmatic and creative solutions in professional and scholarly contexts.|

-|Demonstrate initiative and resourcefulness when sourcing and following-up news stories.
-Demonstrate autonomy, responsibility and accountability under time pressure and an ongoing commitment to reflective learning about journalism and journalistic practice.|
+|Act with autonomy, initiative, and resourcefulness when sourcing and following-up news stories, especially under time pressure, evidencing an ongoing commitment to reflective learning about journalism and journalistic practice.|

-|Demonstrate a developed knowledge of how to work collaboratively with journalistic colleagues, other professionals and community members and build personal contacts and networks.|
+|Apply a developed knowledge of how to work collaboratively with journalistic colleagues, other professionals, and community members, and build personal contacts and networks.|

-|Demonstrate specialised legal, ethical and cultural knowledge when engaging in journalistic practice in a range of diverse cultural, social and political environments.|
+|Apply specialised legal, ethical, and cultural knowledge when engaging in journalistic practice in a range of diverse cultural, social and political environments both locally and globally.|

-Approved by Faculty Board October 2015
+Approved by Faculty Board November 2022